yonggqiii/it5100a-notes/src/types/sections/type_systems.md

+![Updated][update-shield]

 # Type Systems
 As the course title suggests, Haskell is a typed functional programming language&mdash;in particular, it uses a statically-typed *type system*.
-This begs the question, \"what is a type system?\"
+This begs the question, "what is a type system?"

 An online search for definitions might give you the following: